Dolomites Photography Workshop

 -

 Terje is a full-time Norwegian photographer specializing in landscapes and cityscapes.
-He leads workshops in Paris, Italy, and the Dolomites, and knows Paris particularly well from previous workshops there.
+He leads workshops in Paris, Italy, the Dolomites, and Norway and knows The Dolomites particularly well from previous workshops there.
 His work is showcased through exhibitions and available as fine art prints.

 Portfolio: terjephotography.com